gulp-community/gulp-pug/README.md

  - [`gulp-data`][gulp-data]: Using locals in your Pug templates easier.
  - [`gulp-rename`][gulp-rename]: Change `opts.filename` passed into Pug.
  - [`gulp-wrap-amd`][gulp-wrap-amd]: Wrap your Pug in an AMD wrapper.
+ - [`gulp-frontmatter-wrangler`][gulp-frontmatter-wrangler]: Useful if you need YAML frontmatter at the top of your Pug file.

 ## Thanks